Rayness/ClipTide/README.md

 This small program is designed to download video content in audio and video formats from the YouTube video hosting, but other platforms are also supported, such as: Rutube, Vkvideo, ok and many others.
 The full list can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), most likely videos will be downloaded from all these sources if they (the sources) are not blocked in your country.

 > [!NOTE]
-> Downloading video content is implemented using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-The graphical interface runs on [pywebview](https://github.com/r0x0r/pywebview).
-The program also has [FFMPEG](https://ffmpeg.org/) embedded in it.
+> The app also has a website: cliptide.ru
+>
+> So far, it's only in Russian, but I'll add a translation into other languages later.

 ### Current version with graphical interface:
 <img src="https://github.com/user-attachments/assets/00d3f220-2c2a-4c5e-9899-a6123ff31bf1" width="600">